aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptx-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to EXCEL via C++ or Online App" h2="PPTX  to EXCEL File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PPTX file to an EXCEL file can be beneficial in a variety of ways.
+For example, it can help to make data more accessible and easier to analyze.
+Additionally, it can help to make data more secure, as EXCEL files are more difficult to edit than PPTX files.
+Furthermore, it can help to make data more portable, as EXCEL files can be opened on a variety of devices and platforms.

+<h2>How Aspose.Total Helps for PPTX to Excel Conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTX file to EXCEL within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help developers to convert PPTX files to EXCEL files within C++ applications.
+It includes two APIs, Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to export PPTX to HTML and then convert HTML to EXCEL, respectively.
+The process is simple and straightforward, and can be completed in just two steps.
+Firstly, Aspose.Slides for C++ can be used to export PPTX to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to EXCEL.
+This makes it easy to convert PPTX files to EXCEL files within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}